Python String find() Method: Locate the Position of a Substring in a String | Syntax, Examples & Use Cases

 Return Value

-- Returns -1 if the substring is not found.
+• Returns -1 if the substring does not appear in the string.

 Example 1: Basic Usage of find() method